nautobot/nautobot/nautobot/docs/development/testing.md

 ### Running Performance Tests

 Nautobot uses [`django-slowtests`](https://pypi.org/project/django-slowtests/) to run performance tests.
 To run performance tests, you need to install the `django-slowtests` package.
-Once you install the package, you can do `invoke performance-test` or `invoke unittest --performance-test` to run unittests with `NautobotPerformanceTestRunner`.
+Once you install the package, you can do `invoke performance-test` or `invoke unittest --performance-test` to run unit tests with `NautobotPerformanceTestRunner`.
 The invoke commands will automatically add `--testrunner nautobot.core.tests.runner.NautobotPerformanceTestRunner` to the `coverage run` command and this flag will replace the default `NautobotTestRunner` while retaining all its functionalities with the addition of performance evaluation after test runs.

 `NautobotPerformanceTestRunner` which inherits from `DiscoverSlowestTestsRunner` will only be available when `django-slowtests` is installed.
-The runner measures the time to run unittests against baselines stored in a designated .yml file (defaults to `nautobot/core/tests/performance_baselines.yml`) in addition to running the unittests themselves.
+The runner measures the time to run unit tests against baselines stored in a designated .yml file (defaults to `nautobot/core/tests/performance_baselines.yml`) in addition to running the unit tests themselves.

 !!! warning
     This functionality requires the installation of the [`django-slowtests`](https://pypi.org/project/django-slowtests/) Python package, which is present in Nautobot's own development environment, but is *not* an inherent dependency of the Nautobot package when installed otherwise, such as into a plugin's development environment.

 !!! info
-    `invoke performance-test` is enabled when `django-slowtests` is installed and when called, it will run and evaluate the performance of specific unittests that are tagged with `performance` i.e. `@tag("performance")`. `invoke unittest --performance-report` and `invoke integration-test --performance-report` will also be enabled and when called, they will generate a performance report for all the tests ran in the terminal.
+    `invoke performance-test` is enabled when `django-slowtests` is installed and when called, it will run and evaluate the performance of specific unit tests that are tagged with `performance` i.e. `@tag("performance")`. `invoke unittest --performance-report` and `invoke integration-test --performance-report` will also be enabled and when called, they will generate a performance report for all the tests ran in the terminal.
     If performance baselines for tests are not available:

 ```no-highlight